tblackwe/UKFFBot/README.md

 - `player_map`: Map the Sleeper User IDs of your league members to their corresponding Slack display names.
 This is crucial for the `@mention` functionality to work correctly.
 - `drafts`: This section is managed by the `/registerdraft` command and stores the active draft ID and the channel it's linked to.
+- `drafts`: This section is managed by the bot.
+It stores the active draft ID, the channel it's linked to, and the last known pick count for monitoring.

 ```json
 {